suchard-group/structured_coalescent_multicore_supplement/README.md

-# CPU Parallel BIT-SCA: Parallel algorithms for phylogenetic inference under a structured coalescent approximation
+# Multicore BIT-SCA: Parallel algorithms for phylogenetic inference under a structured coalescent approximation

-This repository contains benchmarking studies for CPU parallelization of structured coalescent models using the structured coalescent approximation (SCA) framework.
-The project evaluates **Backward-in-Time (BIT) SCA** and **Forward-in-Time (FIT)** approaches in BEAST X implementations, focusing on many-core CPU performance analysis and scaling behavior with OpenMP threading.
+This repository contains benchmarking studies for multicore parallelization of structured coalescent models using the structured coalescent approximation (SCA) framework.
+The project evaluates **Backward-in-Time (BIT) SCA** and **Forward-in-Time (FIT)** approaches in BEAST X implementations, focusing on parallel performance analysis and scaling behavior with OpenMP threading.

 ## Project Structure